pete-restall/notray/README.md

 The screenshot is the 'Hello, World !' - a very basic raycaster running in a 120x41 character terminal on my FreeBSD desktop.
 It's rudimentary but there's enough interesting stuff to commit and push.

 ## Next Steps
 I'll iterate on this for as long as I can be bothered.
-I certainly want to add texture-mapping as I'm really interested in seeing how `notcurses` renders that.
+I certainly want to add texture-mapping as I'm really interested in seeing how `notcurses` renders that - in fact there is now a _very_ rough and ready approximation, but it needs doing better.
 The things that are 'on the list', in no particular order, are:
 - [ ] Collision Detection
 - [x] A proper colour palette to allow shading
+- [x] Texture-mapped walls
-- [ ] Texture-mapped walls
+- [ ] **Proper** Texture-mapped walls
 - [ ] Texture-mapped floors and ceilings
 - [ ] Transparent areas in walls (ie. windows)
 - [ ] A sky map